A Markov model for factorisation of iterated cubic polynomials: Background

-Goksel's idea in \cite{article}, which we generalize here, is to conjecturally obtain the Galois groups of the splitting fields of iterated polynomials $f \in \mathbb{Q}[x]$.
-By the Chebotarev density theorem, we know there is a correspondence between the frequencies of the factorization of a polynomial $f$ and the frequencies of the cycle data of elements in $\mathrm{Gal}_{\mathbb{Q}}(f)$.
+Goksel’s idea, as described in [9] and adapted here, is to obtain conjecturally the Galois groups of the splitting fields of iterated polynomials $f \in \mathbb{Q}[x]$.
+By the Chebotarev density theorem, we know there is a correspondence between the frequencies of the degree of the irreducible factors of a polynomial $f$ mod $p$ and the frequencies of the cycle data of elements in $\mathrm{Gal}_{\mathbb{Q}}(f)$ as a subgroup of $S_d.$